Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample

-For our calculations, we have used $v_{bar}$ given in the SPARC data set and then we obtain $M(r)$ inside a radius $r$ using $M(r)=v_{bar}^2 r/G$.
-In Fig.~\ref{fig:tully-fisher}, we have plotted the velocity at the outermost data point of all 175 galaxies against mass of the galaxies.
+For our calculations, we have used $v_\text{bar}$ given in the SPARC data set and then we obtain $M(r)$ inside a radius $r$ using $M(r)=v_\text{bar}^2 r/G$.
+In Fig.~\ref{fig:tully-fisher}, we have plotted the velocity at the outermost data point of all 175 galaxies against mass of the galaxies inside that radius.
+We can see that there is a very strong correlation between the mass of the galaxy and to velocity in the outermost data-points, in the log-log plot.
 The best linear fit is given by

-This is equivalent to $M\sim v^{3.85}$, which is in agreement with the Tully-Fisher relation~\cite{tully1977new}.
+This is equivalent to $M\sim v^{3.85}$, which is in perfect agreement with the Tully-Fisher relation~\cite{tully1977new}.